 - Toxbase (see below for link).
 Provides information about routine diagnosis, treatment and management of patients exposed to drugs, household products, and industrial and agricultural chemicals.

 Children and adults who have ingested less than 125 mg/kg aspirin and have no symptoms do not require hospital admission.
 However, ingestion of more than 250 mg/kg aspirin is likely to cause moderate toxicity and ingestion of more than 500 mg/kg aspirin causes severe and possibly fatal toxicity.
 Risk factors for death include:

 - Pulmonary oedema, CNS features, hyperpyrexia

 - Salicylate concentration above 700 mg/L (5.1 mmol/L)

 - Mild poisoning causes nausea, vomiting, tinnitus, lethargy or dizziness.

 - More severe poisoning causes dehydration, restlessness, sweating, warm extremities with bounding pulses, increased respiratory rate, hyperventilation and deafness.

 - A degree of disturbance of acid-base balance is present in most cases.

 - Hyperglycaemia, normoglycaemia or hypoglycaemia (all with intracellular glucose depletion) may occur.

-- Uncommon features include haematemesis, hypokalaemia, hyponatraemia/hypernatraemia, hypocalcaemia, thrombocytopenia, abnormal blood coagulation (increased prothrombin ratio/INR), disseminated intravascular coagulation, renal failure and non-cardiac pulmonary oedema.
+- Uncommon features include haematemesis, hypokalaemia, hyponatraemia/hypernatraemia, hypocalcaemia, thrombocytopenia, abnormal blood coagulation (increased prothrombin ratio/INR), disseminated intravascular coagulation, acute kidney injury and non-cardiac pulmonary oedema.

 - CNS: confusion, disorientation, coma and convulsions (less common in adults than in children).